Getting your child their first bank account is a great opportunity to introduce them to money concepts like earning, saving and responsible spending.

-Generally under 14s will need a parent or guardian to help them set up their account online or at a branch.
+Generally, children aged 13 years or under will need a parent or guardian to help them set up their account online or at a branch.
 Typically you’ll have some control of it, in the form of joint ownership, too.

 Children aged 14 years or older: